GaloisInc/pirate/libpirate/README.md

 The pathname to the character device must be specified using `pirate_set_pathname(int, char *)` prior to opening the channel.

+### UNIX_SOCKET type

+Unix domain socket communication.
+A unix socket file is created at `/tmp/gaps.channel.%d.sock` if one does not exist.

 ### SHMEM type

 Uses a POSIX shared memory region to communicate.
 Support